Camping in Europe

 Wherever you happen to be in Europe, the local tourist office will be happy to direct you to the nearest site.
 But you may also wish to bring along a guidebook to camping such as Traveler's

 It is handy to bring along a few plastic trash bags in case you need to protect your baggage while setting up your tent.
 A small flashlight is useful as well.
-Also recommended is a Camping Carnet, available
+Also recommended is a Camping Card International, available

-at most campgrounds or in the U.S. through the American Automobile Association.
+at most campgrounds or online.
 This identity document can be used in lieu of your passport or a security deposit when registering at the campground office; it often will gain you a discount

 If you’re skeptical, try mixing camping with stays in hostels or hotels.
 You may be surprised to find that you prefer camping.
 And with the money you save on lodging you’ll be able to eat better and do more.